Neurofibromin: Clinical significance

 Mutations in NF1 are primarily associated with neurofibromatosis type 1 (NF1, also known as von Recklinghausen syndrome).
 NF1 is the most common single gene disorder in humans, occurring in about 1 in 2500–3000 births worldwide.
 NF1 is an autosomal dominant disorder, but approximately half of NF1 cases arise from de novo mutations.
 NF1 has high phenotypic variability, with members of the same family with the same mutation displaying different symptoms and symptom intensities.
-Café-au-lait spots are the most common sign of NF1, but other symptoms include lisch nodules of iris, cutaneous neurofibromas (CNF), plexiform neurofibromas (PN), skeletal defects, optic nerve gliomas, life-threatening malignant peripheral nerve sheath tumors (MPNST), attention deficits, learning deficits and other cognitive disabilities.
+Café-au-lait spots are the most common sign of NF1, but other symptoms include Lisch nodules of iris, cutaneous neurofibromas (CNF), plexiform neurofibromas (PN), skeletal defects, optic nerve gliomas, life-threatening malignant peripheral nerve sheath tumors (MPNST), attention deficits, learning deficits and other cognitive disabilities.

 In addition to neurofibromatosis type I, mutations in NF1 can also lead to juvenile myelomonocytic leukemias (JMML), gastrointestinal stromal tumors (GIST), Watson syndrome, astrocytic neoplasms, phaeochromocytomas and breast cancer.

-No effective therapy NF1 yet exists.
+No effective therapy for NF1 yet exists.
 Instead, people with neurofibromatosis are followed by a team of specialists to manage symptoms or complications.
 However, in April, 2020, the FDA approved selumetinib (brand name Koselugo) for the treatment of pediatric patients 2 years of age and older with neurofibromatosis type 1 (NF1) who have symptomatic, inoperable plexiform neurofibromas (PN).

+NF1 mutations and reduced mRNA and protein expression are associated with resistance to endocrine therapy in ER+ breast cancer.